tag/iu-angular/lessons/AngularJS/4-GET From Remote API/4-GET From Remote API.markdown

-#4-Simple GET From Remote API
+# 4-Simple GET From Remote API

-  - [ ] To begin, we will need files from prevoius lessons.
+  - [ ] (2016: Needs updating) To begin, we will need files from prevoius lessons.
 These are all collected in a `before.zip` file

     - `api/StockPrice/byDate.php` from PHP lesson #5 (and the supporting PHP files)
     - `myTable.html` from HTML lesson 3

-  - [ ] Review the functionality of the form in `api/StockPrice.php`
+  - [ ] (2016: Needs updating) Review the functionality of the form in `api/StockPrice.php`

     - Returns a subset of stock data, in JSON format